Overview of jQuery Ajax Methods

 5. load( url, data, callback)

-This method loads the data or object from the server and replaces the returned html after success request to the matched element.
+This method loads the data or object from the server and replaces the returned html after the success request to the matched element.

-- url – it is the string that contains url through which data is sent.
+- url – It is the string that contains url through which data is sent.

 Example: